-For Confidential and Secret Clearances, they will do a National Agency Check (NAC) -- a search of records held by federal agencies including the FBI and OPM, a Local Agency Check (LAC) -- a review of criminal history records, and a financial check of your credit record.
+For confidential and secret clearances, they will do a National Agency Check (NAC), which is a search of records held by federal agencies including the FBI and OPM, a Local Agency Check and a review of criminal history records, and a financial check of your credit record.

-For Top Secret Clearances, a Single Scope Background Investigation (SSBI) is performed which includes all of the above, plus field interviews of references, checks of records held by employers, courts, and rental offices, and a subject interview of you by an investigator.
+For a top secret clearance, a Single Scope Background Investigation (SSBI) is performed which includes all of the above, plus field interviews of references, checks of records held by employers, courts, and rental offices.
+You'll also be subject to an interview with an investigator.

 Field Interviews with References

 Investigators will do field interviews with the references you listed on the questionnaire and use them to develop more references to interview.
 Your references will be asked questions about your character and whether you should be given access to classified information or assigned to a sensitive position.